MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 ## Solution - Virtual WAN hub DNS extension

-The solution to the challenge is to implement a [Virtual WAN extension](./private-link-vwan-extension.yml) for DNS.
+A solution to the challenge is to implement a [Virtual WAN extension](./private-link-vwan-extension.yml) for DNS.
 The single responsibility for the DNS extension is to enable to the use of Private DNS Zones in an architecture with a Virtual WAN hub.

 The DNS extension is implemented as a VNet that is peered to VWAN hub.
 It's possible to link a private DNS Zone to this VNet.
 The extension VNet contains a DNS private resolver that enables services outside of this VNet like Azure Firewall to query the private zone.
 The following is a high-level list of the components of a Virtual WAN extension for DNS, along with some required configuration changes: